alexbudy/spanish_buddy/README.md

 ## Motivation

+Several factors lead me to create this utility:

-Create a Command Line (CLI) utility that will allow me to train commonly used Spanish vocabulary, to be more proficient when visiting Spanish-speaking countries or reading Spanish.
+- Create a Command Line (CLI) utility that will allow me to train commonly used Spanish vocabulary, with multiple choice selections, to be more proficient when visiting Spanish-speaking countries or reading Spanish.

-- Preference showing words that I historically got wrong using a dynamic ranking system, and allow for training in both Spanish -> English as well as English -> Spanish directions.
+- Introduce a ranking system I can iterate on, for words that I would get wrong (and so would get surfaced more often than words I was familiar with).
+Also, allow for training in both Spanish -> English as well as English -> Spanish directions.

-As a bonus, practice coding in my spare time, including DB design.
+- Practice coding in my spare time, including maintaining a relational database schema.

-## Prerequisites
+## Prerequisites for use

 Any Python version >= 3.9.0 on your machine should suffice.
 Versions below may work, but are untested.